Arosy/arkse-cross-chat-docker/README.md

 - Feel free to submit any changes you see fit or do whatever you want, because its MIT licensed.

 ### Changelog

+**v0.0.3**
+- now the app is loading correctly, had to resolve some issues around the proper .net runtime.

+**v0.0.2**
+- fixed an issue with the base image being incorrect.

 **v0.0.1**
 - built the docker scripts to containerize the application made by `spikeydragoon`.